Get

 How Much Does Microchipping Cost?

-The costs to microchip your pet may vary depending on your location in Canada.
-Each veterinary clinic sets its own price for the microchipping procedure, so you should reach out to your local practice to get an accurate estimate of the cost.
+The cost of microchipping your pet may vary depending on your location in Canada.
+Each veterinary clinic sets its own price for the microchipping procedure, so you should contact your local practice for an accurate cost estimate.
 In addition, you may find that some vets offer discounts for spayed or neutered pets, and others may even offer microchipping as an add-on to your pet’s spay or neuter procedure.

 We researched the average costs at various clinics throughout Canada to give you an idea of what the microchipping procedure will cost.